annotatedtmg/annotatedtmg/README.md

 complexity, range, and humanity.
 With few exceptions, this site does not include releases after 2017.

+__*The Annotated Mountain Goats is presently in an archival state.
+It is likely permanently incomplete.
+The information here is left to help the reader, facilitate other projects, and in case that changes.*__

 ## Contributing ##

 Thank you for considering helping out with the site!
 There's lots to do.